 Bundesliga

-Thomas Müller, Toni Kroos and Manuel Neuer will be back with the Germany national team at the Allianz Arena as they say farewell after two decades of service.
+Thomas Müller, Toni Kroos and Manuel Neuer will receive a fond farewell for their two decades of service to the Germany national team at the Allianz Arena.

-The Bayern Munich pair and Real Madrid legend will also be joined by Manchester City’s İlkay Gündoğan, completing a legendary quartet who retired from international football after Euro 2024.
+The Bayern Munich pair and Real Madrid legend will be honoured along with Manchester City’s İlkay Gündoğan as a legendary quartet who retired from international football after Euro 2024.

-National team head coach Julian Nagelsmann confirmed there were preparations in place for a ceremony after announcing his 23-man squad for upcoming UEFA Nations League matches against Bosnia and Herzegovina (October 11) and the Netherlands (October 14).
+National team head coach Julian Nagelsmann confirmed there were preparations in place for a ceremony after announcing his 23-man squad for UEFA Nations League matches against Bosnia and Herzegovina (won 2-1) and the Netherlands (October 14).

 "We will have a few farewells to great players and great former staff members," Nagelsmann said.
 "It will be emotional after the game, we will come together as a whole group and honour the achievements of the players, but also the staff.”